vitthalhumbe/Student_Management_system-using-JavaSwing/README.md

 ## How to Run

 1. Compile and run the `StudentManagementSystem` class.
-2. Navigate between tabs for creating/updating and reading/deleting student records.
+2. Use the tabs to navigate between creating/updating and reading/deleting student records.

 ## Contribution

-Feel free to explore and contribute!
-If you have any suggestions or improvements, please open an issue or submit a pull request.
+This repository is private.
+Contributions are currently limited to the repository owner.

 *Note: This code is inspired by educational materials and may be found in the book "Programming with Java" by E. Balagurusamy.
 Specific code details may vary.*